Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

 Other types of automated emails include abandoned cart emails, upsell and recommendation emails, and feedback request emails.
 Also, there are more complex examples such as automated sales funnels — i.e., elaborate email sequences that follow the sales funnel logic.

-As opposed to simple email marketing tasks like sending to less than 500 recipients, email automation requires a specialized solution called an email service provider, or ESP.
+Unlike simple tasks such as sending a one-off email to a small list, email automation requires a specialized solution called an email service provider, or ESP.
 These solutions allow marketers to set up various triggers, customize emails, create email chains, and analyze campaign performance.
 That’s why it is essential to choose the tool that answers the specific needs of your business (more on that later).

 But why do you need automated campaigns in the first place?
 Let us look at the main benefits of email automation more closely.